bitfield/ftl-fundamentals/10/README.md

 There are now two possibilities:

-1. If `b` is zero, we can't do the division, so we return zero for the result, plus an error value containing a suitable message explaining what's wrong (you can use `errors.New(...)` for this).
+1. If `b` is zero, we can't do the division, so we return zero for the result, plus an error value containing a suitable message explaining what's wrong (you can use `errors.New(...)` to create this error value).

 2. On the other hand, if `b` is non-zero, then we can do the division as normal, and return the result, and the accompanying error value will be `nil`.

-You don't need to do anything to the `Divide` function yet, because when we're developing test-first, we always start by updating the test to test the new functionality that we want.
+You don't need to do anything to the `Divide` function yet, though.
+When we're developing test-first, we always start by updating the test to test the new functionality that we want.
 Only then do we actually implement that functionality.

-So how do we test for this?
+So how _do_ we test for this?
 Well, in just the same way as we've done before: by calling the function, and comparing the results against what's expected.
 But this time, we have _two_ results, and _two_ expectations.

 A simple way to do this would be to extend the test case struct like this: